mmccall/eMcellent-toolkit/README.md

 ### Functions

 The library has one entry function; note that all functions are synchronous.
+In the browser, this can be accessed as an element of the mTools object (ex. `mTools.markupObject();` ).

 #### parseLine